 RISE Undergraduate Benefits

-The Undergraduate level RISE program provides financial benefits as well as professional experience and training that will help students to enter and succeed in doctoral programs.
+The Undergraduate level RISE program provided financial benefits as well as professional experience and training that helped students to enter and succeed in doctoral programs.

 Research